Near Erwin in Harnett County, North Carolina — The American South (South Atlantic)

 2. GoogleBooks: Acts of the General Assembly of North Carolina.
 Extracts of "A new digested manual of the acts of the General Assembly of North Carolina" pertaining to the Cape Fear & Deep River Navigation Company.
 (Submitted on June 7, 2010, by Cleo Robertson of Fort Lauderdale, Florida.)

 1. Cape Fear Navigation Company

 Repeated attempts were made during the antebellum era to extend the navigable waters of the Cape Fear River above Fayetteville.
 Smiley’s Falls, in southern Harnett County near Erwin, proved to be the “greatest obstacle to the opening of navigation” on that stretch of the river, according to an 1848 report.

 The Cape Fear Navigation Company, chartered by the legislature in 1816, made the initial effort.
 Using slave labor, the company began construction that same year on canals to bypass Smiley’s Falls and Buckhorn Falls in the northern part of the county.
 The impregnable rock, part of the fall line, stopped the canal work.
-That same rock constitutes the falls themselves, where in a succession of ledges the water falls on average six to eighteen inches and in places as much as five feet.
-The water is funneled at Narrow Gap into a thirty-foot wide gap in the bedrock,
+That same rock constitutes the falls themselves, where in a succession of ledges the water falls on average six to eighteen inches and

 Renewed effort to improve river navigation came in the 1852 when the Cape Fear and Deep River Navigation Company, following the recommendation of an engineering study conducted by state engineer Hamilton Fulton in 1819, built a series of locks and dams along the length of the Cape Fear through Harnett County.
 On the eve of the Civil War flooding destroyed the greater part of the locks and dams.
 Remains can be seen to this day.